GurpreetSDeol/Predicting-Illegal-Fishing-using-Machine-Learning/README.md

 Accesses recent Global Fishing Watch data via API

-Predicts fishing activity using a trained Random Forest model
+Predicts fishing activity using a trained Random Forest model with a 97% accuracy.

 Identifies illegal activity based on overlap with MPAs